 You change it once a week

 More About the Patch

-- The Patch is a thin, beige piece of plastic that looks like a square bandage.
-It sticks to your skin and it’s easy to use.
+- The patch is a thin, beige piece of plastic that looks like a bandage.
+It sticks to your skin and is easy to use.

-- The Patch has the same hormones as the Pill, and like the Pill you need a prescription to use it.
-But instead of taking a pill every day, you wear a new patch for a full week at a time and replace it every week for 3 weeks.
+- You need a prescription to use it.
+Wear a new patch for a full week at a time and replace it every week for 3 weeks.

-- Because the hormones in the patch are the same ones that are in the pill and the ring, the benefits, limitations, and side effects are similar.
+- Hormones in the patch are the same as in the pill and the ring.
+Benefits, side effects, and limitations are similar.

 How to Use the Patch

 - You can start using the patch any time during your menstrual cycle.

 - Choose where to place the patch on your body.
 It can go on your arm, butt, stomach, or back.
 DON’T put it on your breasts.